Colony of Queensland: Colony of Queensland

 In 1851, a public meeting was held to consider Queensland's separation from New South Wales.
 On 6 June 1859, Queen Victoria signed Letters Patent to form the colony of Queensland.
 A proclamation was read by George Bowen on 10 December 1859 whereupon Queensland was formally separated from New South Wales.
 Bowen became the first Governor of Queensland and Robert Herbert became the first Premier of Queensland.

 Queensland was the only Australian colony that commenced immediately with its own parliament, instead of first spending time as a Crown Colony (i.e. having a Governor appointed by The Crown).
 By this time, Western Australia was the only Australian colony without a responsible government.
 Ipswich and Rockhampton became towns in 1860, with Maryborough and Warwick becoming towns the following year.

 In 1861, rescue parties for Burke and Wills, which failed to find them, did some exploratory work of their own, in central and north-western Queensland.
 Notably among these was Frederick Walker who originally worked for the native police.
 Brisbane was linked by electric telegraph to Sydney in 1861; however, the first operating telegraph line in Queensland was from Brisbane to Ipswich in the same year.

 Gold rush

 Early gold miners were prepared to live rough to strike it rich.

 Although smaller than the gold rushes of Victoria and New South Wales, Queensland had its own series of gold rushes in the later half of the nineteenth century.
 In 1858, gold was discovered at Canoona, causing the short-lived Canoona gold rush.
 In 1867, gold was discovered in Gympie.
 Richard Daintree's explorations in North Queensland lead to several goldfields being developed in the late 1860s.
-In 1872, William Hann discovers gold on the Palmer River, southwest of Cooktown.
+In 1872, William Hann discovered gold on the Palmer River, southwest of Cooktown.
 Chinese settlers began to arrive in the goldfields, by 1877 there were 17,000 Chinese on Queensland gold fields.
 In that year restrictions on Chinese immigration were passed.